George Henry Moore (author)

 George Henry Moore (April 20, 1823 – May 5, 1892) was an American historical writer and librarian.

+Biography

 Moore was born in Concord, New Hampshire.
 Frank Moore, a journalist, was a brother.
 He moved to New York City in 1839 and in 1843 graduated at New York University.
 Before leaving college, he had become connected with the New-York Historical Society, as an assistant to his father, Jacob Bailey Moore, the librarian, and in 1849 succeeded him as its librarian.
 In this position he remained until 1872, when, on the opening of the Lenox Library (now a part of the New York Public Library), he became its first superintendent.
 Here he remained until his death on May 5, 1892.
 He was a frequent contributor to historical magazines and to the proceedings of historical societies.
 The University of New York gave him the degree of LL.D.
 Moore was elected a member of the American Antiquarian Society in 1880.